 I use my glass jars at the bulk bins.
 Get the weight on these before you fill them up.
 At some stores, customer service will weigh them for you and mark the tare on them.
 Other stores set out scales and you weigh the jars yourself.
 The cashier will deduct the weight of the jar from your food when checking you out so you pay for weight of the food only.
 Lately I’ve been taking jars to the farmer’s market for berries.
 That way I bring home whole fruit rather than jam 😉

 The pic above comes from a health food store in my daughter’s university town, Guelph, Ontario.
 Stone Store doesn’t charge for all packaging but it does charge for nut butter containers, which I find brilliant.
 How many students will forget a jar at 50 cents a pop?
 And who doesn’t own a glass jar?
 Look in the recycling bin if you need to.
 Check out the sign in the top left: “You can bring your own containers!”
 So smart!
 On social media, I have not-so-subtly suggested to Bulk Barn, a Canadian chain of bulk stores, that it allow customers to bring their own containers but I always hear the same response: “No way!”
+(Update: Bulk Barn began to allow customers to use their own containers in 2017.)

 2. Metal or glass containers